cooperlyt/keycloak-phone-provider/README.md

 # Keycloak Phone Provider

+ + Phone support like e-mail
+ + OTP by phone,

+sms
+voice
+phone one key login

 With this provider you can **enforce authentication policies based on a verification token sent to users' mobile phones**.
 Currently, there are implementations of Twilio and TotalVoice and YunTongXun SMS sender services.
 That said, is nice to note that more services can be used with ease thankfully for the adopted modularity and in fact, nothing stop you from implementing a